 - 6. Flip the CPU cover into place over the CPU socket. - 7.
 Tighten the CPU cover screw to secure the CPU cover in place. - 8.
-Secure the heatsink by tightening the screws in sequential order $(1\rightarrow 2\rightarrow 3\rightarrow 4)$.
+Secure the heatsink by tightening the screws in sequential order $(1 \rightarrow 2 \rightarrow 3 \rightarrow 4)$.

-- Lock the CPU by using a Torx T20 screwdriver to tighten screw. - When installing the heatsink to CPU, use Torx T20 screwdriver to tighten 4 captive nuts in sequence as 1-6. - The ILM screw tightening torque: 1.5 kgf-cm - The CPU heatsink screw tightening torque: 3 kgf-cm - ILM and Heat sink for the screw tightening, Tighten the Screw a slight rotations in multiple times until each screw to the desired torque value. - Do not fully tighten at once screw.
+- · Lock the CPU by using a Torx T20 screwdriver to tighten screw. - When installing the heat sink to CPU, use Torx T20 screwdriver to tighten 4 captive nuts in sequence as 1-6. - The CPU fastening process shall be performed in two stages using an electric screwdriver. - " In the first stage, a slow-speed electric screwdriver shall be used with a torque setting of 4.6 ± 1 Kqf-cm (4 ±1 in-lb). - " In the second stage, a normal-speed electric screwdriver shall be used with a torque setting of 13.8 ± 1 Kgf-cm (12 ± 1 in-lb). - ILM and Heat sink for the screw tightening, Tighten the Screw a slight rotations in multiple times until each screw to the desired torque value.
+Do not fully tighten at once screw. - · Please refer to the Heat Sink Label for the screw tightening torque value.